Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems

 \section{Introduction}

-Integrated sensing and communication (ISAC) serves as a technological cornerstone for supporting emerging applications such as vehicular networks and the low-altitude economy \cite{cheng2022integrated, overview1, overview_Som}.
-To achieve higher data rates, larger antenna arrays operating at higher frequencies have been adopted \cite{fan2021wideband}, leading to the development of sub-terahertz (sub-THz) communication systems.
-Meanwhile, these sub-THz systems enhance distance and angle resolution, making the integration of communication and sensing a promising avenue.
+The future mobile information network is expected to support emerging applications such as vehicular networks and the low-altitude economy, where high-speed data transmission and ubiquitous, accurate environmental sensing are core enabling technologies \cite{survey_JCR}.
+Integrated sensing and communication (ISAC) not only reduces the costs by sharing hardware and signals, but also facilitates mutual assistance between communication and sensing, positioning it as a key development direction for future information networks \cite{cheng2022integrated, overview1}.
+To achieve higher data rates, larger antenna arrays operating at higher frequencies have been adopted \cite{GBM}, leading to the development of sub-terahertz (sub-THz) communication systems.
+Meanwhile, these sub-THz systems enhance the resolution of distance and angle, making ISAC in sub-THz systems a promising avenue \cite{overview_THz_ISAC}.

-However, the beam squint effect becomes pronounced in the sub-THz systems \cite{beam_squint_estimation}, significantly reducing the antenna array gain and deteriorating communication performance.
-To mitigate this issue, the true time delay (TTD) has been introduced in hybrid precoding, providing frequency-dependent phase shifts that ensure beam alignment across subcarriers \cite{DPP}.
+Due to the severe path loss in signal propagation, the sub-THz band channel is primarily dominated by line-of-sight (LoS) paths \cite{THz_channel_com}.
+Thus, the sub-THz system design can be approximated as the analog precoding design, where the beams are flexibly adjusted by the phase shifters (PSs) to enhance the array gain, thereby ensuring ISAC performance, as operated in \cite{multibeam, GC, iotj}.
+However, in these sub-THz systems, the beam squint phenomenon becomes pronounced \cite{THz_bs, how_many_squint}, significantly reducing the antenna array gain and deteriorating the communication performance in existing precoding designs.
+To mitigate this issue, the true time delay (TTD) has been introduced in the analog hardware, providing frequency-dependent phase shifts that ensure beam alignment across subcarriers \cite{DPP}.
 Conversely, for sensing tasks, beam squint can lead to wider coverage and enhanced frequency-aware angle estimation capabilities.
 For instance, studies in \cite{squint_sensing, CBS} worked on controlling the pattern of beam squint through TTDs, facilitating user localization or target angle estimation.
-Nevertheless, current sub-THz systems lack a joint design for both functionalities, failing to achieve optimal trade-offs.
-This motivates us to implement ISAC under the beam squint effect.
+Nevertheless, current sub-THz systems lack a joint design for both functionalities, failing to achieve optimal trade-offs in the presence of beam squint.